VincentMarquez/Spectral-Memory/README.md

 🔄 K-L Memory v4 (Updated Implementation)

-K-L Memory v2 is an improved version of the original module with better stability, cleaner mathematics, and a smarter mechanism for writing information into memory.
-It is fully drop-in compatible with the v1 interface.
+K-L Memory v4 is an improved version of the original module with better stability, cleaner mathematics, and a smarter mechanism for writing information into memory.
+It is fully drop-in compatible with the v1,2,3 interface.

-What’s New in v2
+What’s New in v4

 Time-Axis K-L Decomposition
 Uses mean-centered temporal covariance
 C = (Hc @ Hc.T) / T
 for extracting dominant temporal patterns.
 More Stable Eigen Solves
 All eigendecomposition is done on CPU in float64, preventing numerical issues on MPS/CUDA.
 Eigenvalue Scaling Option
 Coefficients can be scaled by sqrt(lambda) for stronger separation of major/minor modes.
 Attention-Based Memory Writing
-Instead of averaging, v2 learns which parts of the sequence should be stored:

-weights = softmax(pooling_layer(out), dim=0)
-summary = (out * weights).sum(dim=0)
+Instead of averaging, v2 learns which parts of the sequence should be stored: weights = softmax(pooling_layer(out), dim=0) summary = (out * weights).sum(dim=0)
 memory.append(summary)

 Optional Gradient Detach
 detach_kl=True keeps K-L extraction fixed and only trains the projection MLP if desired.

-When to Use v2
+When to Use v4

-Use v2 if you want:

-more stable training

-a cleaner and more consistent K-L extraction

-better long-horizon behavior

-improved memory writing via attention
+more stable training a cleaner and more consistent K-L extraction better long-horizon behavior improved memory writing via attention